cronologic-de/ug_ndigo6g/source/api.rst

 The device is congfiured with a configuration structure.
-The user should first obtain a structure that contains the default settings of the device read from an on board ROM, than modify the structure as needed for the user application and use the result to configure the device.
+The user should first obtain a structure that contains the default settings of the device read from an on-board ROM, then modify the structure as needed for the user application and use the result to configure the device.

 .. raw:: latex